ucb-ee106/106b-sp23site/policies.md

 Please see the Course Calendar page for a weekly breakdown of topics.

+## Disability Accommodations & Emergencies

+If you need disability-related accommodations in this class, please inform us immediately.
+Please see the professor or Tarun privately after class, or send us an email.

 # Logistics

+## Overview

-This course will be taught in a seminar style, with homework, paper presentations, five projects, and a final project. **All submissions will go through Gradescope (Course Entry Code: WVK62G)**.
+This course will be taught in a seminar style, with lectures, 6 homeworks, 1 midterm, weekly paper presentations (2 per person), 5 projects, and a final project. **All submissions will go through Gradescope (Course Entry Code: WVK62G)**.
 An Ed page has been created for students to discuss homeworks and projects.
-Note that there will be no exams in this course.

 Questions regarding **homeworks** should be directed to **Max** and **Tarun**.
 Questions regarding projects should be directed to any TA.
 Questions regarding **course logistics** should be directed to **Tarun**.
 All questions can and should be directed to **Ed** for the fastest response.
 When emailing staff, please prefix the subject line with **[EECS 106B]**.

 Each week, there are 3 hours of lecture, 1 hour of discussion, and 1 hour of organized paper-reading time in lab sections.
 All of these and office hours will be hosted in-person.
 You are expected to work on projects during your own time.
 A booking system will be instituted to reserve robots, and lab TAs will be availble to address any questions during their office hours.
 Lecture and discussion sections will be recorded and posted, so you may attend these asynchronously.
 However, due to the journal club nature of lab sections, they will not be offered asynchronously, **and you are expected to attend your lab section every week.**

-## Disability Accommodations & Emergencies

-If you need disability-related accommodations in this class, please inform us immediately.
-Please see the professor or Tarun privately after class, or send us an email.

 ## Grade Breakdown

 |Homeworks | 20% |
 |Midterm | 15% |
 |Paper Presentations | 5% |